a-grealish/grealish.co.uk/content/about.md

 ## [GemFair](https://gemfair.com/)
 At GemFair, Ashley led the development of a platform which ensures small scale diamond miners get paid a fair wage and get to work in safe, ethical conditions.
-The platform ensures that only the minerals found at certified sites can be registered and tracability is kept throughout the supply chain to increase transparency to consumers.
+The platform ensures that only the minerals found at certified sites can be registered.
+And ensures that traceability is maintained throughout the supply chain, all the way to end consumers.

 ![Gemfair - Tracability, Empowerment and Fair Value](/img/gemfair.jpg)